Jack12816/greppy/docs/guide/12_binaries.md

 **Synopsis:** greppy --db

 The ``greppy`` binary supports database management by the ``--db`` switch.
-If you specify no operation or any other flag this command will search all database configurations of the project in the current working directory, if it is a Greppy project.
+If you specify no operation or any other flag, this command will search all database configurations of the project in the current working directory, if it is a Greppy project.